Live Aurora Map & Kp Tracker

 Do I need premium for the aurora map?

-No. All 7 map layers in AuroraMe are completely free — aurora probability, cloud cover, light pollution, moon illumination, darkness, precipitation, and temperature.
+No. All 6 map overlays in AuroraMe are completely free — aurora activity, cloud cover, sunlight and twilight, light pollution, best-spots markers, and saved-location markers.
 Premium unlocks unlimited locations and extra push notifications, but the full northern lights map is free for everyone.

 Frequently Asked Questions